Misclassification in Difference-in-differences Models: Empirical Illustration

 \subsection{Federalism in the Brazilian water and sanitation sector}

-For several years in Brazil, there was a shared responsibility in the provision of public services where some municipalities self-provided services and others contracted with state companies to do so.
-This status quo created uncertainty and the risk of state governments overtaking municipal-run companies, which could lead to suboptimal investment and provision of services.
-In January 2007, the Brazilian Congress passed a law (National Water Law 11.447) that gave municipalities the ultimate authority to provide services, effectively eliminating any takeover risks. \citet{kresch2020buck} finds that this legal reform led to a significant increase in the total system investment in service provision that consequently increased access and decreased child mortality.
+In January 2007, the Brazilian Congress passed a law (National Water Law 11.447) that gave municipalities the ultimate authority to provide water and sanitation services, eliminating the risk of state governments overtaking municipal-run companies. \citet{kresch2020buck} uses a DID design comparing self-run municipalities (treatment) to state-run municipalities (control) and finds that this reform led to significant increases in total system investment, access, and decreases in child mortality.\footnote{As in the original study, we maintain that the parallel trends assumption plausibly holds given that the decision to be a self-run or state-run municipality was made in the 1970s, with no companies switching their status during the study period.}

-To implement the DID design, \citet{kresch2020buck} compares self-run municipalities (treatment group) to state-run municipalities (control group) following the plausibly exogenous elimination of takeover risk induced by the legal reform.\footnote{As in the original study, we maintain that the parallel trends assumption plausibly holds given that the decision to be a self-run or state-run municipality was made in the 1970s, with no companies switching their status during the study period.} In their primary empirical specification, \citet{kresch2020buck} used the date of the proposed legislation (2005) instead of the official date on which the legislation was ratified or passed (2007) to demarcate the pre- and post-intervention periods.
-Kresch argues that since the popular President Lula da Silva supported the proposed legislation, ``the bill's passage was likely,'' which potentially changed investment decisions beginning from the proposed date \citep{kresch2020buck}.
-While this explanation is reasonable, we view this decision as introducing misclassification in the DID framework.\footnote{One alternative interpretation is that using the proposed date identifies \textit{anticipatory effects} of the reform rather than introducing misclassification.
-However, we think this alternate view moves the goalpost and changes the interpretation of the policy-relevant parameter identified by the DID estimand.} In an online appendix, \citet{kresch2020buck} performs a robustness check utilizing 2007 to mark the intervention period and concludes that they find similar results.
-Unlike most empirical scenarios, \citet{kresch2020buck} has access to the true treatment and can, therefore, directly judge the sensitivity of their findings to alternative specifications (i,e., separately using the dates of proposal and passage of the legislation).
-Without observing the true treatment or timing of treatment in practice, it is not feasible to conduct sensitivity analysis by examining the estimates under the two regimes.
-This means our proposed bounds could still be helpful to researchers in most cases.
+Crucially, \citet{kresch2020buck} used the date of the proposed legislation (2005) rather than its passage date (2007) to define the post-intervention period, arguing that the bill's likely passage may have shifted investment decisions earlier.
+We view this choice as introducing potential misclassification in the DID framework.\footnote{One alternative interpretation is that using the proposed date identifies \textit{anticipatory effects} of the reform rather than introducing misclassification.
+However, we think this alternate view moves the goalpost and changes the interpretation of the policy-relevant parameter identified by the DID estimand.} Unlike most empirical settings, \citet{kresch2020buck} can directly compare estimates using both dates.
+Our proposed bounds provide a complementary sensitivity tool for researchers who lack this advantage.